OFW Money Management: How to Get Out of Debt and Save

 More than 10 million Filipinos work abroad.
 And millions more aspire to become OFWs.

-There are 10 million people living away from their families to give them a better financial support.
+There are 10 million people living away from their families to give them better financial support.

-Earning double or triple the salary which they could earn here in the Philippines, they brave the life in other countries, amidst the homesickness for the home of a better future.
+Earning double or triple the salary they could earn here in the Philippines, they brave life in other countries amidst homesickness in the hope of a better future.

-Why it that most OFWs get buried in debts and go home broke.
+Why is it that most OFWs get buried in debt and go home broke?

 OFWs are even willing to live like beggars just to send as much money as they can.
 Of course, they will never admit this as they do not want their families to get worried.

 They have grown old without any savings.
-Then their children will, in turn, become OFW too to pay off debts and help the family survive.
+Then their children will, in turn, become OFWs, too, to pay off debts and help the family survive.